ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 #### Open source projects

 Open source projects are projects whose code is public and anyone can contribute to.
 Nearly every tool used for software development is free because of contributions to open source projects.
 Every software company uses open source projects so it's natural for developers to want to give back to the community.
-It's the hacker mentality.
-[Link to hack mentality]

 Github is full of open source projects to contribute to.
 [Here's are some beginner friendly projects.](https://github.com/MunGell/awesome-for-beginners)